xh/hoist-dev-utils/README.md

 Tooling for building and deploying web applications built on the Hoist React platform.
 This repository is made available as the `@xh/hoist-dev-utils` package on npm for import and use by applications.
-It also hosts a distinct eslint-config package and Dockerfiles for base xh-tomcat and xh-nginx deployment containers.
+It also hosts a distinct `@xh/eslint-config` package for standardized ESLint configs.

 ### Shared development dependencies